ml5js/ml5-website-v02-docsify/docs/README.md

     * &ensp; &ensp; &ensp; 🖼 **bird.png**: is a .png image of a bird (it can also be something else!)
   * &ensp; 🗒**index.html**: is an .html file that has your html markup and library references
   * &ensp; 🗒**sketch.js**: is where you'll be writing your javascript

+Now, we are ready to write our first ml5.js sketch!
+Find [the next step to write your first sketch](/?id=your-first-sketch)!

 ## Your First Sketch
 Now, no matter you are trying ml5.js online or locally, open your **sketch.js**.